Digestive health is always something that needs to be well maintained, and this is even truer for women going through menopause.

 Hormonal imbalance is one of the main causes of digestive problems for women between the ages of 45 and 55.
 The good news s that there are treatments that can help balance a woman’s hormones again and relieve her digestive problems and other menopausal symptoms.

-Symptoms of digestive problems
+Symptoms of digestive problems:

 - A false urge to have a bowel movement

-Causes of Digestive Problems
+Causes of Digestive Problems:

-Hormonal causes of digestive problems
+Hormonal causes of digestive problems:

 As a result of imbalanced hormones during menopause there is a high level of cortisol in a woman’s body.

-Estrogen has an effect on the stress-hormone cortisol.
+This is the female sex hormone, and it has an effect on the stress-hormone cortisol.
 When estrogen is too low, levels of cortisol rise, raising blood pressure and blood sugar, and slowing down the release of stomach acid and the emptying of the stomach into the small intestine.

-Treatments for Digestive Problems
+Treating Digestive Problems

 - When seeking out alternative medicines, keep in mind that because digestive problems during menopause are associated with hormone imbalance, look for supplements that bring a natural balance to the hormonal levels, for this will go a long way to treating digestive problems at their core, like the Manna Menopause Support with all-natural ingredients which can cause no side effects.

-If digestive health remains a problem, try the Manna GUT Support as well.
+- If digestive health remains a problem, try the Manna GUT Support as well.